-10.3.2 Presentation of the Flag Marshals equipment
+9.3.2 Presentation of the Flag Marshals' Equipment

-During the inspection lap at each day before the first practice session or warm up, the Flags' Marshals must stand at their post, presenting a waved yellow flag and a board indicating a number.
-The FIM Safety Officer (MotoGP, Superbike, Endurance events) or the Jury President (other World Championship and Prize events) may require extra equipment to be also presented.
+During the inspection lap on each day before the first practice session or warm up, the flag marshals must stand at their post, presenting a waved yellow flag and a board indicating a number.
+The FIM Safety Officer (MotoGPTM, Superbike, Endurance events) or the Jury President (other FIM World Championship and Prize events) may require extra equipment to be also presented.

-10.4 TRACK MARSHAL POST
+9.4 TRACK MARSHAL POST